Activate portal features that meet patient needs

 2.5 Support electronic records requests

 More and more patient health information is available electronically — but patients and caregivers still face challenges in accessing, using, and sharing their data.
 Patient portals may not include all the information patients need — and what's there may be inaccurate or incomplete.
-And often, health data can’t be requested or shared electronically, or transferred to other health care providers without a cumbersome, multi-step request process.
+And often, health data can’t be requested or shared electronically, or transferred to other health care clinicians without a cumbersome, multi-step request process.

 To learn more about the challenges patients face in the records request process, check out ONC’s report Improving the Health Records Request Process for Patients: Insights from User Experience Research [PDF - 2.6 MB].
 The report includes personas and journey maps illustrating these challenges, as well as tips on creating a better records request process.